sol4k/sol4k/README.md

 ## Further development

-The following functionality will be added in the future
+The following functionality will be added in the future:
  - WebSocket APIs
  - More RPC functions
  - Account Management APIs